-For starters the consistency should be gooey, not runny.
+The consistency of an apple crisp should be gooey, not runny.
 I want to get a big scoop of apple crisp without losing all of my yummy filling.

-And the crumb top should also have a little bite to it, take a hike gooey oatmeal you don’t belong here.
+And the crisp topping should have a little bite to it, another thing we don’t want to be mushy.

 Apple pie is amazing but if you want to skip the crust situation then go with a crisp.

-Have you ever cut into your apple crisp or apple pie and all of the filling just gushed out, without holding its form?
+Have you ever scooped up some apple crisp or apple pie and all of the filling just gushed out?

 So frustrating, right?
 Here’s my tip.

-The filling should come to room temperature before you attempt to scoop some out, because as your apple crisps cools it will continue to firm up and set.
+The filling should have chance to come down in temperature before you attempt to scoop some out.
+As your apple crisps cools it will continue to firm up and set.